vetrilad/dazn-streaming/README.md

 To improve the user experience, the system is designed to return a session ID and then to validate the session and cut the streaming in case of an issue.
 This should improve the experience for valid streamers.
 This design makes room for other validation tasks which might have increased latency.

 ## Scaling
 This solution leverages DynamoDB high availability and autoscaling and lambda dynamic charging.
 If it because a high velocity application it might require migration to a EC2 and loadbalancers alternative to the lambda functions.
 Typical Streaming session will require `1RCU and 1WCU` and that will scale directly proportionally with any new streaming session which will require scaling on dynamoDB and can use reserve capacity for upcoming events.

 ## Unit tests
 ```
+cd lambda
 nvm use 8
 yarn
 yarn test